Rentap: Birth and becoming a warrior

-Rentap was born in the Skrang area in the Second Division in Sarawak.
+Rentap was born in the Skrang area in the Second Division in Sarawak (then part of the Sultanate of Brunei).
 He was named Libau anak Ningkan by his father and mother, Ningkan and Imbong.
 They had five children, including Rentap.
-Not much was known about Rentap until he was appointed as a manok sabong (English: lead warrior, literally 'fighting cock') by Chief Orang Kaya Pemancha Dana "Bayang" (commonly OKP Dana Bayang or Dana Bayang).
+Not much was known about Rentap until he was appointed as a manok sabong (English: lead warrior, literally 'fighting rooster' due to how roosters were represented as strong and mighty) by Chief Orang Kaya Pemancha Dana "Bayang" (commonly OKP Dana Bayang or Dana Bayang).

 Rentap was mentored by Dana Bayang and accompanied him on major ngayau (headhunting) expeditions from south of Sarawak to the Kapuas River in what is now West Kalimantan, Indonesia.
 When Dana Bayang grew old, Libau Rentap took over as the commanding officer and led several similar sea war expeditions to raid Sambas and Pontianak, Indonesia.
 During one of these raiding voyages, Rentap attacked and killed a boatful of Sambas people including the nephew of Sultan Sambas.
 Rentap took the nephew's keris (dagger) which was distinguishable by its golden handle and gained fame from the incident, recognized by the Iban-Dayak Skrangs as their great war chief.

 Rise of the White Rajah

 James Brooke (1803–1868) was born in India and served as a cavalry lieutenant in the Bengal Army during the First Anglo-Burmese War, before retiring to England to recover from a serious wound.
 In 1833, he used an inheritance to purchase the schooner Royalist and began trading in the Far East.
-In August 1839, Brooke arrived in Kuching, Sarawak and gave his assistance in crushing a Malay rebellion against the Sultan of Brunei.
+In August 1839, Brooke arrived in Kuching, Sarawak and assisted the Sultan of Brunei in crushing a Malay rebellion.
 In 1841, the Sultan gave Brooke the governorship of Sarawak and the following year ceded complete sovereignty of Sarawak to Brooke, the first White Rajah.

 Brooke reinstalled the Malay chiefs into their former positions to help him administer their people in the state, and was highly successful in suppressing the widespread piracy of the region.
 While Brooke was fighting pirates in Sumatra, his enemies were emboldened.
 Sharif Sahib gathered Arab adventurers along the Batang Lupar river and invited the Skrang Dayaks to meet him at the entrance of the Sadong River, gathering two hundred Dayak bangkongs and Malay war boats.
 They raided along the coast, though Brooke returned to surprise one expedition and capture several war boats.

 At length, the H.M.S.
 Dido arrived, accompanied by the company's steamer Phlegethon.
 It was decided to begin operations by attacking the Arab sharifs in their strongholds on the Batang Lupar river and then the Dayaks on the Skrang River.